 In the US, football is king and the marquee event each year is the NFL’s championship game, the Super Bowl.
 In 2021, Super Bowl 55 will be held on Feb.
 7 at Raymond James Stadium in Tampa, Fla.

 A staggering amount of money is bet on the Super Bowl year in and year out and legal betting in the US on this year’s game will smash records again.
 It’s not a stretch to suggest that last year’s Super Bowl handle could double this time around.
 That number will only climb as more states legalize sports betting.

 Sportsbooks in New Jersey took in $54 million in Super Bowl bets in 2020 after bringing in $35m in 2019.
 This year, even more online and mobile sports betting options are available in NJ on top of the retail sportsbooks.
 And there are a lot of live betting opportunities to consider once the 2021 Super Bowl kicks off.

 Which are the best betting apps to use for Super Bowl 55?
-Here are the top three options in NJ for you to consider opening up an account.
+Here are the top options in NJ to consider for opening up an account.

 The top daily fantasy sports operator has spread its wings into legalized sports betting and emerged as one of the most popular betting apps in NJ.
 It offers a slick platform, and the company’s bonus and promotional offerings are generous.

 New users who sign up via our exclusive links get $25 free to play with and are eligible for bonuses of up to $1,000.

 Those familiar with DFS will recognize the FanDuel name.
 Since receiving the green light, FanDuel Sportsbook hit the ground running into the legalized sports betting market and hasn’t hesitated for a moment.